office space for hybrid working. People meeting around table

 Can workplace design bring employees back to the office

-As the days get brighter and longer, and our positivity grows, it is a great time to show employees some appreciation for all their hard work, by listening to employee sentiment and allowing it to inform your workplace design.
-What are today’s employees looking for, and how you can transform your workplace into an inclusive space in which employees feel valued.
+As the days get brighter and longer, and our positivity grow.
+It is a great time to show employees some appreciation for all their hard work, by listening to employee sentiment.
+Allowing it to inform your workplace design.
+What are today’s employees looking for ?
+How you can transform your workplace into an inclusive space in which employees feel valued.
 More and more, employee sentiment prioritises mental health above career aspirations.
 As a result, if workplaces are detrimental to an employee’s wellbeing, they will not stay for long!.

-While each workforce is different, and steps should be taken to collect employee sentiment in your own teams, wider surveys have been conducted to find out what makes the general workplace population tick.
-According to recent surveys employees still value time in the office in this era of hybrid and remote work, with the majority noting that they rank socialisation, focus work, and in-person meetings highly in their reasons to physically go into work.
+While each workforce is different, and steps should be taken to collect employee sentiment in your own teams.
+Wider surveys have been conducted to find out what makes the general workplace population tick.
+According to recent surveys employees still value time in the office in this era of hybrid and remote work.
+The majority noting that they rank socialisation, focus work, and in-person meetings highly in their reasons to physically go into work.
 Additionally, the general sentiment was that if a workspace meets their needs, they are willing to go into the office for an extra day per week in hybrid schedules.

 Workplace diversity has its impact on workplace effectiveness and experience.
 It found the most positively impactful workplaces include spaces to rest and recharge, to work individually, and to collaborate creatively.
-The top three most valued spaces that employees considered ideal in a workplace were rest/nap spaces, a library space, and a ‘maker space’ The results of the surveys found that employees in high performing workplaces report that their office significantly positively affects their wellbeing, work/life balance, and overall job satisfaction; all of which contribute significantly to high productivity, high quality of work, and quick decision speed.
+There appears to be a top three most valued spaces that employees considered ideal in a workplace design.
+Rest/nap spaces, a library space, and a ‘maker space’.
+The results of the surveys found that employees in high performing workplaces report that their office significantly positively affects their wellbeing, work/life balance, and overall job satisfaction.
+All of which contribute significantly to high productivity, high quality of work, and quick decision speed.

 What is included in this modern office ?